 - 700, 701.
 Scientific Communication.
 (1,1) See Biochemistry and Molecular Biology. - 702.
-Phys/Pharm II: Basic Physiology and Pharmacology.
-(4-6) See Physiology and Pharmacology. - 705.
-Biochemistry I. (4) See Biochemistry and Molecular Biology. - 705.
-Fundamentals of Immunology.
-(4) See Microbiology and Immunology. - 707.
+Fundamentals of Physiology and Pharmacology II.
+(6) See Physiology and Pharmacology. - 705.
+Biochemistry I. (4) See Biochemistry and Molecular Biology. - 707.
 Biochemical Techniques.
 (2) See Biochemistry and Molecular Biology. - 711,712.
 Contemporary Issues in Molecular Medicine.
 (1,1) Designed to provide a format for students in the molecular medicine program to present seminars that describe his or her current research.
 Students are graded primarily on their preparation and presentation skills.
 Introduces students to potential preceptors and allows them to see experimental and clinical strategies used to study human disease through additional seminars presented by molecular medicine faculty and visiting guests.
-Penn - 715.
+Seeds - 715.
 Clinical Experience.
 (3) Serves as an introduction to clinical medicine for the PhD student.
 Students are required to round with medicine and pediatric teams in the intensive care units and to observe pediatric and internal medicine outpatient clinics.
 Students observe in several clinical laboratory settings.
 Students observe and interact with members of the health care team in medical decision-making and serve as a source of basic science information to the medical team.
 P-POI.
-High, McPhail, Staff - 721.
+High, Staff - 721.
 Molecular Basis of Human Disease.
 (3) Designed to build on the student's basic biochemistry and cell biology knowledge obtained in the first year with an intensive examination of human disease.
 Students examine a series of case scenarios with the assistance of an MD and PhD facilitator.
 Cases take students through the patient presentation and diagnostic evaluation.
 Physiology, pathophysiology, and the molecular mechanisms of health and disease are emphasized in group discussions.
 Once the diagnosis is established, learning issues are developed by the group centered upon mechanisms of disease development, treatment options and their mechanisms of action, and the research base for future advances in prevention and treatment.
 The facilitators assist with student-led discussions of these issues, and relevant, current literature is examined.
-High, McPhail
+Staff

-Choice of one of the following Statistics courses.
+Choice of one of the following statistics courses.

 - 721. Data Analysis and Interpretation.
 (3) See Health and Exercise Science. - 730.
 Introduction to Statistics.
 (4) See Health Sciences Research. - 741.
 Quantitative Methods in Behavioral Science.
 (2) See Physiology and Pharmacology. - 722.
 Molecular Basis of Human Disease II.
 (3) Spring semester.
 Continuation of 721.
 See Molecular Basis of Human Disease I for course description.
-High, McPhail

-724. Scientific Development and the Business of Science.
+High, McPhail - 724.
+Scientific Development and the Business of Science.
 (3) Review of techniques for effective communication of scientific proposals and presentations, both oral and written.
 For oral presentations, emphasis is on content organization and connecting with the audience.
 Assignments include the presentation and critical discussion of papers by the students.
 For written presentations, the emphasis is on grant proposal development, as well as familiarization with the peer-review process.
 The course consists of lectures on all aspects of grant development (including budgets and protocols and compliance regulations for human and animal research), and student preparation of a grant proposal.
 An oral exercise includes the discussion of an NIH RO1 proposal in a mock study section format.
 P-POI.
 Loeser

-- 731. Molecular Biology.
-(3) See Biochemistry and Molecular Biology. - 732.
-Molecular Biology.
+731. Molecular Biology.
 (3) See Biochemistry and Molecular Biology.